 Math: The classes have begun Module 4 - Number Pairs, Addition and Subtraction.

-Compose and decompose 5
+Compose and decompose numbers to 5

 Model real life word problems using pictures, a number bond and a number sentence